 University of California at Santa Cruz (Santa Cruz Institute for Particle Physics):

 The Santa Cruz Institute for Particle Physics (SCIPP) is organized as a research unit within the University of California system with a primary focus on experimental and theoretical particle physics including applications to neuroscience and biomedicine.
 The institute is also recognized as a leader in the development of custom readout electronics and silicon microstrip sensors for state-of-the-art particle detection systems.
 I-S has partnered with SCIPP since 2016 on the design and fabrication of readout electronics for PPS devices for applications directed at external beam radiation therapy (EBRT) and high energy physics.

 University of California, San Francisco (UCSF), Dept. of Radiation Oncology:

 UCSF is a leading center of health sciences research, patient care, and education devoted solely to graduate education.
 It is ranked 3rd among research-oriented medical schools in the U.S., and 3rd for primary care, making it the only U.S. medical school to achieve a top-5 ranking in both categories .
-The UCSF Department of Radiation Oncology focuses on translation research to bring new discoveries to clinical medicine including treatment by both electron and proton beam radiation therapy, as well as new simulation methods for physical and biological particle therapy.
+The UCSF Department of Radiation Oncology focuses on translation research to bring new discoveries to clinical medicine including treatment by electron, photon and proton beam radiation therapy including FLASH radiotherapy, as well as new simulation methods for physical and biological particle therapy.
 UCSF has worked with I-S for simulation modeling using both Geant4 and TOPAS, the latter developed at UCSF for medical applications.

 U.S. News & World Report, “2017 Best Medical Schools” (retrieved February 21, 2017),